While most consumers will only have one WAN (internet) connection, there are times when two WAN connections may be better than one:

 - Your primary internet is not stable and needs a backup internet connection.

-Firewalla's Multi-WAN feature will help you to manage a maximum of two WAN connections in either primary/failover or load balancing mode.
-Experiences inside the multiple WAN network should be no different than a single WAN, a bit better with added availability and bandwidth.
+Firewalla's Multi-WAN feature will help you manage a maximum of two WAN connections in either primary/failover or load balancing mode.
+Experiences inside a multiple WAN network should be similar to a single WAN network, if not a bit better with the added availability and bandwidth.

-You can just use one of Gold's ports as a new WAN interface, just like your primary WAN.
+You can use one of Gold's ports as a new WAN interface, just like your primary WAN, or get a Wi-Fi SD and back up your home network with Wi-Fi.

 The Purple Wi-Fi can tether to your mobile phone and create a dynamic backup internet for your whole house while the primary WAN is down.